OnyxMcQueen/tic-tac-toe/README.md

 ## Step 3: Styling with CSS

+- [ ] Create an empty CSS stylesheet and link it to the HTML file.
 - [ ] Set some basic styles for the body of the document, including a font-family and margin.
 - [ ] Style the header, the title, and the current player container.
 - [ ] Style the board and the individual squares. _Hint: CSS Grid may be helpful here._